 - Beneficial-Hodson Library and Learning Commons, contact: Toby Peterson, email@example.com

-- Career Center, contact: Dr. Lisa Littlefield, firstname.lastname@example.org
+- Center for Career Development & Experiential Education, contact: Dr. Lisa Littlefield, firstname.lastname@example.org

 - Center for Teaching and Learning, contact: Dr. Paige Eager, CTL@hood.edu